bloominstituteoftechnology/java-countries/README.md

       * return the country with the smallest population
     * /population/max
       * return the country with the largest population
+    * Stretch Goal
+      * return the country with the median population

     * /age/age/{age}
       * return the countries that have a median age equal to or greater than the given age